 I’ve seen many people slip down, including myself (but I am clumsy).
 So if you are not an expert hiker, I highly suggest bringing gloves as you may need to use your hands to balance yourself while hiking down Pyramid Hill.
 Or bring a hiking pole if you have one.

-Descend Pyramid Hill to Ngong Ping in Ma On Shan
+Descend Pyramid Hill to Ngong Ping Plateau

-Make sure to take plenty of breaks along the trail and take in the views of Sai Kung.
+Take plenty of breaks along the trail and take in the views of Sai Kung.
 From any point on the MacLehose Trail, you can see the town of Sai Kung and the islands in the Port Shelter.

-As I mentioned earlier, Ngong Ping Plateau is popular for picnics, camping and paragliding.
 And it is an excellent spot for day-trippers.
 I saw many hikers taking photos and taking a break at one of the many spots on the plateau.

-Descending Ngong Ping Shan via Ma On Shan Country Trail
+Descend Ngong Ping Shan via Ma On Shan Country Trail

-MacLehose Trail Section 4 is on the southwest side of the plateau areas of Ngong Ping Shan.
+Continue your descent down MacLehose Trail Section 4, which is on the southwest side of the plateau areas of Ngong Ping Shan.
+At the junction, turn left onto Ma On Shan Country Trail.

 The end of Ma On Shan Country Trail